friflo/Friflo.Json.Fliox/Engine/README.md

 ```

-## Bulk Batch - Query
+## EntityBatch - Query

-In cases you need to add/remove components or tags to entities returned by a query use a bulk operation.
+In cases you need to add/remove components or tags to entities returned by a query use a **bulk operation**.
 Executing these type of changes are most efficient using a bulk operation.
 This can be done by either using `ApplyBatch()` or a common `foreach ()` loop as shown below.
 To prevent unnecessary allocations the application should cache and reuse the list instance for future batches.